-Negative Zed performs music of Jordan Nobles deep underground in a cavernous, reverberant ‘Break Head Tank’
+Negative Zed performs music by Jordan Nobles deep underground in a cavernous, reverberant ‘Break Head Tank’

 In 2014 Metro Vancouver workers were in the final stages of completing an extensive new water treatment facility at the Capilano Reservoir in North Vancouver.
 A key element of the facility was the Break Head Tank, an enormous concrete bunker connected to 7 km of water tunnels that allow Capilano water to be pumped to the Seymour Capilano Filtration Plant for treatment — but to the uninitiated, this space looked more like the high-vaulted subterranean passageways of some Tolkien-inspired superstructure, rather than any sort of functional regional infrastructure.